 Here's one more shot from the artificial hill that stands on the former site of Banzer's Cypress Hills Park.
 While researching the park, I discovered that there used to be a Brooklyn neighborhood called Picklesville in the area of East Williamsburg/Bushwick.
 Some highlights from my subsequent quest for information about Picklesville:

-- A May 30, 1936 Brooklyn Daily Eagle article entitled "A Lot of Bologna, Indeed, Comes Out of Long Island in the Course of a Year—and the Whole World Eats It, Thick or Thin", part of a larger tribute to the industries of Long Island:
+- A Brooklyn Daily Eagle article from May 30, 1936, entitled "A Lot of Bologna, Indeed, Comes Out of Long Island in the Course of a Year—and the Whole World Eats It, Thick or Thin", part of a larger tribute to the industries of Long Island:

 Shortly before the turn of the century, the vicinity of Morgan Ave. and Rock St. was decidedly a rural section.
 The inhabitants who were mostly of German descent lived in trim bungalows along the tree-lined, level dirt streets.
 The chief activity of these German farmers was the raising of pickles for nearby metropolitan market, and consequently the neighborhood earned the appropriate if inelegant title of "Picklesville."